8 FAQs about EMV credit cards

 While many large retailers, such as Walmart, Target and Costco, have upgraded their POS terminals and have activated them for chip card acceptance, most U.S. retail locations are not EMV-ready.
 According to the EMV Migration Forum, approximately 5 million EMV-ready terminals are in U.S. stores right now, but only 1 million can actually accept and process chip card payments.
 The EMV Migration Forum estimates 50 percent of terminals will be enabled by the end of 2016, and 90 percent by the end of 2017.

 However, this is not to say EMV migration progress hasn't been made.
-Visa reported 1.1 million chip-enabled merchant locations as of April 30, 2016, three-quarters of which are small and mid-sized businesses.
-And, according to Visa estimates, since October 2015 an average of 23,000 new merchants have turned on their chip card terminals each week.
-MasterCard reported 1.4 million total chip-enabled merchants as of April 30, 2016, which includes more than 1 million (25 percent of all) local and regional merchants.
+Visa reported 1.3 million chip-enabled merchant locations as of June 30, 2016, three-quarters of which are small and mid-sized businesses.
+MasterCard reported 1.7 million total chip-enabled merchants as of August 3, 2016, representing about 30 percent of the U.S. merchant population.

 See "7 merchant tips to understanding EMV fraud liability shift" for answers to additional liability shift questions.